 I put all of the extra scoby in a scoby hotel – a jar filled with all of the excess scoby and a little bit of starter liquid – and put them in a corner for a while.
 There were three such jars and after ~9 months of waiting, everything inside of the jars grew together until I had three large blocks of nearly dried scoby.

 At around the same time, I also had a thriving worm compost just out back, so I decided to feed the extra scoby to my worms.

 I am documenting the process so that you can try it on your garden and indoor plants too.

 The Permaculture Research Institute wrote a pretty detailed piece about the benefits of adding scoby from the popular fermented tea, kombucha, to your garden.
-The kombucha culture provides healthy bacteria to soil and compost, encouraging a healthy and robust ecosystem.
+The kombucha culture conditions soil with the addition of good bacteria that encourages a healthy and robust ecosystem.
 They even cite a study in Comprehensive Reviews in Food Science and Food Safety that reports that kombucha scoby aids water filtration when placed in the ground.